pdeesawat4887/qForCare/README.md

 ## Functions

-- Authentication with Citizen ID ( Thailand Only )
+- Authentication with Citizen ID. ( Thailand Only )
-- Stay Login when close application
+- Stay Login when close application.
-- Logout
+- Logout.

 ### Patient